-- a) A capital market institution must not carry out, or hold itself out as carrying out, securities business unless that business is within its permitted business profile. - b) A capital market institution must comply with the rules applicable to it and with any limitation, condition or other requirement that the Authority specifies. - c) A capital market institution may carry out activities associated with the securities business upon satisfying the following: - carrying out such activities does not require obtaining authorisation from other regulatory or supervisory bodies; - 2) carrying out such activities will not affect the ability of the capital market institution to comply with the principles set out in article 5 of these regulations; and - 3) the capital market institution must fulfil the prudential requirements at all times. - d) The Authority may impose any conditions or restrictions on the capital market institution in conducting activities associated with the securities business, request to provide any information about such activities, or instruct the capital market institution to cease conducting them. - e) A capital market institution authorised to carry out advising business may provide advising in financial planning and in wealth management.
+- a) A capital market institution must not carry out, or hold itself out as carrying out, securities business unless that business is within its permitted business profile. - b) A capital market institution must comply with the rules applicable to it and with any limitation, condition or other requirement that the Authority specifies. - c) The capital market institution must adhere to the following: - 1) Its provision of securities business services shall be limited to clients from the following categories:

+- a.
+Foreigners who are not residents in the Kingdom. - b.
+The Government of the Kingdom, government entities and any entity which has a public legal personality in accordance with statutory provisions. - c.
+Capital market institutions, local banks, and insurance companies. - 2) Its provision of securities business services shall be limited to securities business related to securities issued outside the Kingdom and not listed in the Kingdom, or managing activities related to securities issued and listed in the Kingdom. - 3) Client funds shall be held in a currency other than the Saudi Riyal (SAR). - d) A capital market institution may carry out activities associated with the securities business upon satisfying the following: - carrying out such activities does not require obtaining authorisation from other regulatory or supervisory bodies; - 2) carrying out such activities will not affect the ability of the capital market institution to comply with the principles set out in article 5 of these regulations; and - 3) the capital market institution must fulfil the prudential requirements at all times. - e) The Authority may impose any conditions or restrictions on the capital market institution in conducting activities associated with the securities business, request to provide any information about such activities, or instruct the capital market institution to cease conducting them. - f) A capital market institution authorised to carry out advising business may provide advising in financial planning and in wealth management.